rayyanshuda/library/README.md

 Represents individual books in the library.

-Stores book-related information such as title, author, and ISBN.
+Stores book-related information such as title, author, genre, and year published.

 ### Library Class